PrefectHQ/prefect/docs/guides/deployment/docker.md

 In this guide, we will "bake" your code directly into a Docker image.
 This will allow for easy storage and allow you to deploy flow code without the need for a storage block.
 Then, we'll configure the deployment so flow runs are executed in a Docker container based on that image.
 We'll run our Docker instance locally, but you can extend this guide to run it on remote machines.

-This guide will also dive into how you can "bake" your code directly into your Docker image.
-This will allow for easy storage and allow you to deploy flow code without the need for a storage block.

 In this guide we'll: